s3664099/Computer_Space_Games/readme.md

 Basically another guessing game where you have to guess the position of the enemy.
 In this one there are three numbers you have to guess, representing a three dimensional grid.

+**Beat the Bug Eyes**
+This game will display a pair of eyes at one of 4 positions on the screen.
+The player needs to select which one of the positions it is (by pressing 1,2,3 or 4).
+Any other key, or the wrong position, is a miss.
+The correct position adds one to the score.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game